 See a chart with monthly rain and temperature information for this tour.

-While it is important to pack light, there are two items we'd like you to consider including when packing for this tour.
+While it is important to pack light, there are some items we'd like you to consider including when packing for this tour.
 There are great opportunities to hike in the Swiss Alps and between the Cinque Terre villages.
 While hiking boots are not necessary, we recommend you bring a pair of comfortable walking shoes with soles offering good traction.
 If you plan to swim in the Mediterranean, you may wish to pack a swimsuit and a lightweight microfiber towel.

 For ideas on what to pack, check Rick's Packing List and our Women's Packing List.